haoxx0351/Analysis-of-ACORN-HAI/README.md

 ### Demographic characteristics and antibiotic resistance profiles

-#### Preparing data for visualization
+#### Preparing Data for Visualization
-To prepare the data for plotting, run the following scripts:
+To prepare the data for plotting, run the following scripts in your R environment:
 - `descriptive_analysis/data_for_plot_1.R`
 - `descriptive_analysis/data_for_plot_2.R`

+Each script will generate the data for plotting, with the output saved in `data/clean_data_RData`.

 #### Baseline characteristics
 Run `descriptive_analysis/table_baseline.R` script to generate a baseline characteristics table.